User Review( votes)

 How Much Money Does Vanguard Growth ETF Portfolio Make?

-As of April 30, 2021, the total of Vanguard Growth ETF Portfolio assets under management (AUM) is $2.4 billion.
+The total of Vanguard Growth ETF Portfolio assets under management (AUM) is $2.4 billion.
 Have more questions on VGRO ETF?
 Drop them in the comment section.